BTT-Relativity1B/Main/README.md

 ## Results and Key Findings

+* Our results do not show any significant bias regarding socio economic standing.
+The use of different models, templates did not change this.
+However, we did find that models are more easily able to categorize negative sentiments as such whereas positive sentiments have a higher likelyhood to be catergorized as neutral.

 ## Potential Next Steps
 1. Model Comparisons
 Use the framework to systematically compare and benchmark models for bias across key metrics.